20 January 2021

 At Passmore Group we experienced tremendous growth in 2020.
 In October 2019, we added a new division to our home improvements offering, More Kitchens.
 Providing a full design and installation service, we have seen continued month and month growth.
 Operating for only 9 months, due to 3 months being closed following the coronavirus pandemic lockdown, we are finishing the year 14% ahead of yearend target having over 150 kitchens and installed 47 project managed kitchens.
 Read more on our 1st year of More Kitchens here.

-With Government restrictions from March to June 2020 forcing many of us to stay indoors, there has been an influx in the request of home improvements, including kitchen, post lockdown 1.0.
+With Government restrictions from March to June 2020 forcing many of us to stay indoors, there has been an influx in the request of home improvements, including kitchens, post lockdown 1.0.
 According to Google Trends, July to September 2020 saw a spike in the UK public searching for information on ‘Kitchen Renovations’, results showed search volumes were an average of 205% higher than the same period in 2019.

 Following lockdown 1.0 and coming out of lockdown 2.0 and back into a tiered restriction system, there has been both positive and negative affects to the kitchen renovations industry.
 We have broken down the main factors below;